Chapter 9. Connection Points

 The callback method specified by the sink entry

-macros must use the __stdcall
+macros must use the __stdcall calling convention.
+The

 parameters for each callback method specified in the sink map must